JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the merge flags of the active cell.

 ```
-FUNCTION CTextRow.SetCellMergeFlags (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellMergeFlags (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |